StatCan/NBL-CNB/docs/source/polygon_cutting.rst

       bp['split_area'] = bp.area

 2. A spatial join is then created between the polygons and the parcels and any polygons that do not intersect a parcel are removed.
+   This removes polygons that overhang into roadways, easements, etc.

    .. code-block:: python